Home

 Now the story gets better.
 Headlines in January started touting the benefits of sauerkraut (unrelated to the avian flu story) as being a low carb food, and named sauerkraut as one of the hottest foods of 2006.

-Believe It or Not: Sauerkraut was named as one of the Hottest Foods of 2006.
+2006.
 Additionally the National Restaurant Association cites sauerkraut as an older dish making a comeback.
 And lo and behold now Arby's has introduced a new Reuben sandwich as part of their new "market fresh sandwich" program and they use Frank's Sauerkraut, considered to be the highest quality sauerkraut in the United States.

 A Georgetown University study (February 2006) was cited, in the latest issue of the British Journal of Cancer, and expands upon many other cancer studies by identifying and describing the cellular process which gives cruciferous foods, like cabbage and sauerkraut, a strong cancer-fighting response in the human body.